ClayAucoin/codex-lv2-may-2025/resources/skill-guides/flow-of-functions.md

 # 📝 Exercise: Exploring Events, Functions, and API Calls

+## 📚 Related Resources

+- **[Events Birds Eye View](./events-birds-eye-view.pdf)** - Visual guide providing a comprehensive overview of how events work in web development, perfect for understanding the event-driven nature of modern applications.

 ## Summary

-In this exercise, you’ll learn how programs run in order, how functions and events change that flow, and how API calls return data asynchronously.
-By the end, you’ll be able to predict program behavior, attach event listeners, and understand how callbacks work with real-world APIs.
+In this exercise, you'll learn how programs run in order, how functions and events change that flow, and how API calls return data asynchronously.
+By the end, you'll be able to predict program behavior, attach event listeners, and understand how callbacks work with real-world APIs.

 ---